HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Creational Patterns.md

 ### How to implement it:

 - For every product in the family of products, create an abstraction of it (`ProductA`, `ProductB`).
 - For every variant of the products, create a factory, (`FactoryVariant1`, `FactoryVariant2`).
-These factories must realize under an abstract `Factory`.
+These factories must realize under an abstract `AbstractFactory`.
 The factory should contain abstract factory methods for each product,
-- Inside every factory implement all factory methods.
+- Inside every factory realization implement all factory methods.

-## Singleton (Optional Read)
+## Singleton Pattern (Optional Read)

 ### Problem